StanfordHCI/datavore/README.md

     tab2.addColumn("B", colB, dv.type.numeric);

-In addition to the column name and array of values, each column must have a specified data type, one of {`dv.type.nominal, dv.type.ordinal, dv.type.numeric, dv.type.unknown`}.
+In addition to the column name and array of values, each column must have a specified data type, one of `dv.type.nominal`, `dv.type.ordinal`, `dv.type.numeric`, or `dv.type.unknown`.
 Numeric means the column contains numbers that can be aggregated (e.g., summed, averaged, etc).
 Nominal values are category labels without a meaningful sort order, while ordinal values can be meaningfully sorted.